nadvotsky/archible/README.md

 This action plugin provides a convenient, declarative interface for batched file management.

-It was created to enforce strict filesystem rules on a managed node without the verbose boilerplate created by built-in modules (it may took up to 100+ lines for simple repeative operations).
+It was created to enforce strict filesystem rules on a managed node without the verbose boilerplate created by built-in modules (it may took up to 100+ lines for simple repetitive operations).

 The plugin first performs optional wiping operations (with optimizations to avoid redundant wipes), then creates all necessary directories, and finally performs the main file operations (copy, template, link, etc.).